-6-7-8 grade students
+(Identify either All Students or one or more specific student groups) 6-7-8 grade students

-Students interpret lyrics as another text source for reading.
 Student's minds are enhanced by learning to read music and by playing an instrument.
 SMASH will provide middle school orchestra instruction to match the band and choir instruction already provided through SMMUSD.